 Desertion.
 The desertion or abandonment ground requires proof that a spouse broke off the matrimonial cohabitation with an intent to desert.
 Desertion does not occur when the husband and wife mutually agree to separate.
 “Constructive desertion” may be found where a spouse refuses to engage in sexual intercourse, without justification, while also failing to fulfill other significant marital duties.
 A final divorce cannot be granted on the ground of desertion until one year has elapsed since the desertion or abandonment.

-Spousal Support.
 Spousal support issues arise in divorces where the parties have been married for a substantial length of time and there is a significant gap in their incomes.
 In these cases, determination of a proper amount and duration of spousal support (called “alimony” in other states) can become very difficult.
+Our divorce lawyers are intimately familiar with the factors considered by courts in establishing spousal support, and with the important tax consequences often intertwined with alimony.
 For more information, including how courts determine spousal support in Virginia, spousal support guidelines, and the tax consequences of spousal support, see Spousal Support in Virginia.

-Child Custody and Visitation.
-Divorce cases involving minor children raise issues of child custody and visitation.
-For more information on Virginia custody and visitation law, including the types of custody in Virginia, relocation, modification, denial of visitation, grandparent custody and visitation, custody evaluators, guardians ad litem and home studies, see Child Custody and Visitation Law in Virginia.
+Our attorneys are veterans of many tough custody battles, fighting on behalf of mothers, fathers and grandparents in custody cases across Northern Virginia.
+We have expertise both with initial custody determinations and also cases involving relocation of custodial parents or modification of prior court orders.
+For more information on Virginia custody and visitation law, including the types of custody in Virginia, relocation, modification, denial of visitation, grandparent custody and visitation, custody evaluators, guardians ad litem and home studies, see our Guide to Custody and Visitation in Virginia.

 Our Divorce Attorneys

-Fall Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $200 ($150 for our Leesburg office).
+Winter Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our divorce attorneys for just $150 ($200 for our Fairfax office).
 Contact us today to take advantage of this discounted rate.